Omorashi: Clothing fetishism

 Omorashi can easily overlap with garment fetishism, as some people may enhance their arousal by incorporating specific articles of clothing into their omorashi play.

 For example, some individuals find it attractive when someone wets themself in a skirt, since it allows for upskirt views of the wetting.
 This is referred to as sukāto omorashi (スカートおもらし).
 This can combine with uniform fetishism, and pornography with skirted performers dressed as high school girls and office workers is common, as well as depictions of skirted people in casual dress.

 Sexuality in omorashi media

-Most fetish activities concerning the use of bodily waste are considered by the general public as "hardcore", taboo, or edgeplay.
+Most fetish activities concerning the use of bodily waste are considered by the general public as "hardcore" or taboo.
 However, because the object of the fetish is clothed incontinence, omorashi media does not necessarily feature direct sexual contact, though some use it as a form of foreplay.
 The focus on clothed (rather than overtly sexual images) makes garment fetishism a prominent feature in most omorashi erotica: commonly featured outfits include school uniforms, those worn by working professionals, and other people attempting to look dignified before succumbing to the need to urinate.

 Fetishists who are into this kink may have specific scenarios they enjoy, such as while waiting in line for a bathroom or just doing it in front of the toilet.